 If we let you withdraw some or all of your money early, or if we close your term deposit, the returns that you get will be reduced.
-We'll calculate the interest we owe you on the amount you plan to withdraw (or on the whole amount, if your term deposit is to be closed early) at a reduced rate, to a minimum of 0% per annum.
-You can find the applicable early withdrawal rate reduction on anz.co.nz.
-The reduced interest rate will apply for the whole of the term, not just the part of the term after we receive your early withdrawal request.
+We'll calculate the interest we owe you on the amount you plan to withdraw (or on the whole amount, if your term deposit is to be closed early) at a rate which is 3% per annum lower than the agreed interest rate, to a minimum of 0% per annum.
+That lower interest rate will apply for the whole of the term, not just the part of the term after we receive your early withdrawal request.
 You'll only earn interest for the time your money was invested, up to and including the day before it's withdrawn or the term deposit is closed.
 On the date your money is withdrawn or the term deposit is closed, we'll pay you any interest you've earned on that money at the reduced rate.
 But if we've already paid you in advance interest at the agreed interest rate on the original amount you invested, we'll deduct the amount of the extra interest we've paid you first.
 We won't refund you any tax or government charges that we've already deducted from the extra interest amount.
 You may be able to claim these back from Inland Revenue.